 I would like to tell you that your transition from a military career to a civilian one will be easy.
 More so, I wish I could say that because you served your country, you will only experience success in your next job.
 The reality is, no matter how much planning, preparation and training we apply to the job search, failure is always a possibility.

 My field is personal branding, where I help clients manage and maintain a reputation that meets career and personal objectives.
-In the face of success, your personal brand reinforces those values that lead to your being able to accomplish goals, meet objectives and succeed.
+In the face of success, your personal brand reinforces those values that lead to your accomplishing goals, meeting objectives and succeeding.
 Likewise, in the face of failure, disappointment and challenge, your personal brand reflects your commitment to the cause, ability to rise above and learn from the failure, and your willingness to try again.

 How do you accept failure and keep your composure and reputation intact in the face of stress, frustration and disappointment?